openstack/training-guides/doc/upstream-training/source/website/upstream-trainees-guide.rst

 ==============

 * Make sure you have a wifi enabled laptop with you.
-* Prepared virtual machine image with a development environment:
+* Download the prepared virtual machine image and some environment for running the image (We suggest VirtualBox):

   * Image: http://bit.ly/vm-2018-vancouver-v1

-* Prepare an environment by yourself from scratch:
+* Optional: Prepare an environment by yourself from scratch:

   * Create a virtual machine on your laptop with Ubuntu 16.04 installed and 6+ GB of RAM.